 Agathe Barre is a filmmaker and cinematographer.
 She works within film production in Paris.
 She was a cinematographer on The Nth Degree (2018).
-She filmed and edited Scélérat.es (2022) in collaboration with Prince Owusu.
+She filmed and edited Scélérat·es (2022) in collaboration with Prince Owusu.

-Sara Bouazzaoui, Loïc Hornecker, Yasmine Kicha and Shveta Lebonheur are young residents of the Cœur d'Essonne Agglomération area.
+Sara Bouazzaoui, Loïc Hornecker, Yasmine Kicha and Shveta Lebonheur are young residents of Brétigny.
 Regular users of CAC Brétigny, they collaborated on Laura Burucoa's exhibition "While waiting for the flying cars" (En attendant les voitures volantes), which brought together paintings by Sara Bouazzaoui, Yasmine Kicha and Shveta Lebonheur.
 For this event, Loïc Hornecker also wrote the text "High dose overdose" (Overdose à haute dose), which has since been published in CAC Brétigny's online publication Revue.
-All four of them responded to Switchers' call for young people to take on one of the monologues from The Nth Degree and are thus the actors of Scélérat.es (2022), which was produced for the "Playworlds, 2018-2022" exhibition and directed by Prince Owusu.
+All four of them responded to Switchers' call for young people to take on one of the monologues from The Nth Degree and are thus the actors of Scélérat·es (2022), which was produced for the "Playworlds, 2018-2022" exhibition and directed by Prince Owusu.

-Thomas Conchou is a curator, co-founder of the curatorial collective Le Syndicat Magnifique (with Anna Frera, Victorine Grataloup and Carin Klonowski), member of the Curatorial Hotline collective and an art facilitator approved by the Fondation de France for the implementation of the New Patrons program.
-In 2020, he was a curator in residency at the art center Maison Populaire (Montreuil, France), an association for popular education and amateur practice, where he led a two-year cycle of exhibitions and events on queer artistic practices and relationships.
-In 2021, he was commissioner for the AWARE prize where he presented the work of Gaëlle Choisne, who won.
-In 2022, he joined the jury of the Utopi-e prize for queer artists, the selection committee of the Salon de Montrouge, and he is the guest curator for the first edition of The Kooples Art Prize.
-He is the recipient of the Textwork writing grant from the Pernod Ricard Corporate Foundation, and curates exhibitions for the Sissi Club (Marseille, France) and the CAC Brétigny (Brétigny, France).
-He is appointed as the new director of the CAC de La Ferme du Buisson in July 2022.
+Thomas Conchou is a curator, director of the contemporary art center of Ferme du Buisson (Noisiel, France), member of the Curatorial Hotline collective and facilitator for the implementation of Fondation de France's New Patrons program.
+In 2020, he was curator in residency at the art center Maison Populaire (Montreuil, France), an association for popular education and amateur practice, where he led a two-year cycle of exhibitions and events on queer artistic practices.
+In 2021, he was commissioner for the AWARE art prize where he presented the work of the laureate, Gaëlle Choisne.
+In 2022, he joined the jury of the Utopi-e prize for queer artists, the selection committee of the Salon de Montrouge, and is the guest curator for the first edition of The Kooples Art Prize.
+He is the recipient of the Textwork writing grant from the Pernod Ricard Foundation, and curated exhibitions for Sissi Club (Marseille, France) and CAC Brétigny (Brétigny, France).

 Prince Owusu is an actor.
 He is currently studying acting at The Guildhall school of Music and Drama, where he plans on pursuing a career in the theatre and film industry.
 He featured in The Nth Degree (2018) and performed and co-authored Acorn (2021) as a member of Switchers.
-He directed Scélérates (2022) currently on display at CAC Brétigny.
+He directed Scélérat·es (2022) currently on display at CAC Brétigny.

-Ksenia Pedan (b.
-Kharkiv, Ukraine) is an artist currently living in Stockholm.
+Ksenia Pedan is an artist and scenographer, based in Stockholm.
+Her work is mainly sculpture and installation based.
 Previous projects include Meditations on Living in the Present, Framför vid under, Varberg Konsthall, Varberg; Fen Glut, Forde, Geneva; Baltic Triennial 13, Kim?, Riga; Cloist gulch, Raven Row, London; Victoria Deepwater Terminal Estate Gallery, Jerwood Space, London; Golf Musk, Dortmunder Kunstverein, Dortmund.
-Forthcoming solo exhibitions will take place at Cell Projects and Leech, London, in 2023.